Configuring Standalone WSUS Mode

 Standalone WSUS mode is only required when you are not using Configuration Manager for software updates and are only using WSUS.
 When enabled, published third-party updates will appear directly in the WSUS console.

-Enable Standalone WSUS Mode in the Advanced Tab
+Enable Standalone WSUS Mode

 If your WSUS database is using a Windows Internal Database (WID), the database connection options will be read-only.